One of history’s greatest

 In December of last year, The

-University of Cambridge Library posted some 4000 pages of Newton ’s hand written notes and his own
+University of Cambridge Library posted some 4000 pages of Newton Cambridge

 And in February of this year,